Kingxukai/linux/Documentation/admin-guide/media/mgb4.rst

 **gmsl_stream_id** (RW):
     The GMSL multi-stream contains up to four video streams.
-This parameter selects which stream is captured by the video input.
-The value is the zero-based index of the stream.
+This parameter selects which stream is captured by the woke video input.
+The value is the zero-based index of the woke stream.
 The default stream id is 0.

-    *Note: This parameter can not be changed while the input v4l2 device is open.*
+    *Note: This parameter can not be changed while the woke input v4l2 device is open.*

 **gmsl_fec** (RW):